caio-moliveira/dbt-snowflake-project/README.md

 - Transformation of data into organized schemas (`Raw`, `Intermediate`, `Marts`).
 - Scheduled workflows using Airflow.
 - Real-time data analysis via Streamlit dashboards.

 ---

-## Pipeline Components

-### 1. S3 Bucket and Snowpipe

-Snowpipe automatically ingests files uploaded to the S3 bucket and stages them in the `Raw` schema within Snowflake.

-### 2. Airflow DAG

-Airflow detects new files in the S3 bucket and triggers DBT to process the raw data.

-### 3. DBT Models

-DBT organizes and transforms data into `Intermediate` and `Marts` schemas in Snowflake.

-### 4. Streamlit Application

-The Streamlit application fetches data from the `Marts` schema to visualize results and insights.

----

-## Configuration

-### AWS S3 and Snowflake
-- Configure AWS S3 bucket permissions and triggers.
-- Set up Snowflake stages and pipes to automate ingestion.

-### Airflow
-- Define DAGs and tasks to monitor S3 and execute DBT commands.

-### DBT
-- Configure `profiles.yml` with Snowflake credentials for transformations.

-### Streamlit
-- Update Snowflake connection settings in the application for seamless integration.

----